aksommerville/fullmoon4/README.md

 ### March

-- [ ] Sprites:
-- - [x] Lobster
-- - [x] Toll troll
-- - [x] Little fire-breathing lizard
-- - [x] Decorative blooming plants?
-Would help to explain the rabbit's deal.
-- - [x] Make the rabbit stop playing and applaud, if you play The Song of Blooming.
-- - [ ] Conveyor belt
 - [ ] Bloom plants on a timer.
 - [ ] Move the collect-item logic somewhere shareable, it's already duped in a few places.
 - [ ] Prevent wind and rain from happening indoors.